bloominstituteoftechnology/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Describe semantic HTML

-2. Understand when and how to use CSS reset

-3. Understand the use of the command line interface (CLI)

-4. Explain git commands and why git is valuable to a team of developers.

-5. Define mobile-first design in your own words, and the difference in layout types.
+1. What is the purpose of using _sessions_?

+2. What does bcrypt do to help us store passwords in a secure manner.

+3. What does bcrypt do to slow down attackers?

+4. What are the three parts of the JSON Web Token?

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.